Geotechnical Engineering Project

 Management of team activities:

-- Student teams are required to maintain a design time sheet/diary in which all members sign off weekly on work done by each individual and time taken to complete that work.
-The diary is submitted with the final report.
+- Student teams are encouraged to maintain a design time sheet/diary in which all members sign off weekly on work done by each individual and time taken to complete that work.
+The diary may be submitted with the final report.